Eyes on the sky as Chinese balloon shot down over Atlantic

 The fascination with the balloon that swept the nation also spawned fake videos that purported to show it being shot down.

-Those included an unverified video out of Billings that purported to show a “massive explosion” over the city Friday evening, two days after the balloon passed over.
+Those included an unverified video out of Billings of a “massive explosion” over the city Friday evening, two days after the balloon passed over.
 The video was picked up and broadcast by Fox News, where Montana Gov. Greg Gianforte said in an interview with Tucker Carlson that he was “monitoring the situation.”

 It was viewed millions of times before local officials batted down speculation that a Chinese balloon had been shot down.
 The city of Billings issued a statement that declared “there have not been any explosions in, around, or across #Montana.”